In this tutorial, we will learn the steps to mount USB Drives in Linux, using Step-by-Step instructions.

 After the above command, you no longer need to type sudo

 repeatedly whenever we move data to-and-from our USB Device!
-Just to validate that our USB Drive has been mounted correctly, we can return to our good friend lsblk
+Just to validate that our USB Drive has been mounted correctly, we can return it to our good friend lsblk

 and it should show us an output like: